stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ## SQL Data

 We need to set up some demo data for the workshop.
-This will simply involve loading a SQL script in SQL Server.
+This will simply involve executing a SQL script in SQL Server to create the source database and load some sample data into it.
 Browse to the server (sql-*uniquestring*)  in the Azure portal and click the Connect button to open an RDP session.
 When prompted, log into the SQL Server using the username **demogod** and your password.
 Once logged in, open SQL Server Management Studio and connect to the local server.
 You won't be able to connect directly from your system since there is a firewall in place, as there would be on a corporate network.
 Click New Query in the interface to start a new query.

 Copy the sql script from [this link](https://raw.githubusercontent.com/davedoesdemos/DataLakeInADay/master/data/salesdata/createDatabase.sql) by selecting all and pressing ctrl+c.
 Paste this text into the query window on the virtual machine (this may take a few seconds so be patient).
 Press the execute button and wait for it to complete, this may take a few seconds.